 After new student registration, students will be admitted pursuant to the admission priorities.
 If a class is completely filled, parents may place students into the pool of non-admitted candidates.

 Parents of a child in the pool will be notified during the school term if a place becomes available.
 However, siblings of a student who gains entry from the pool shall not enjoy a priority status for the remainder of the academic year for which the student was admitted.
 When registration opens for the following year, the student admitted from the pool, pursuant to the admission priorities, shall be allowed to re-register and the application of any sibling of that student shall be reviewed in accordance with the priorities.

 In order to meet the individual needs of each student, we must first assess a student’s level of academic development.
 If a child’s record of academic achievement is incompatible with the program presently administered in the school, then it will be impossible to enroll that student.

 To enable St. John School to perform an adequate record check, parents should provide any report cards and/or information from the prior school.
 Upon receiving an application for registration, Saint John School will send for the records of the student from the prior school.
 Admission is predicated upon receiving all previous school records prior to matriculation at St. John School.

-All new students accepted in Levels K-8 are given a 2 -4 month evaluation period.
+All returning students at St. John School begin each year with a 90-day probationary period.
+All newly enrolled students accepted in Levels K-8 are given a 2-4 month evaluation period.
 If during this time, the principal determines that the school is unable to meet the needs of the student, the parents will be required to place their child in another school.
 Such a recommendation would occur after a conference with the parents.